Are you looking to protect your family or to preserve a legacy? Let us help you secure affordable coverage to protect

 How much coverage do I need?

-It all depends on your unique needs.
-Our life “needs analysis” will help determine the proper amount of money that your family may need.
-This amount will vary for each family based on income levels, expenses/debts, assets and each unique estate planning situation.
-While many insurance professionals recommend a policy equivalent to five times your annual income, it may be best to speak with an one of our experts before deciding on an appropriate level of coverage.
+It depends on your unique needs but our “needs analysis” will help determine the proper amount of coverage for your family.
+This amount will vary for each family based on income, expenses/debts, assets and each individual family planning situation.

 Term vs. Permanent Insurance:

-By contrast, Term insurance provides coverage over a specific period of time (typically 10, 15 or 20+ years) to satisfy a temporary (yet important!) need.
-After the pre-determined period has expired, the plan is normally renewable annually.
-Term policies do not accumulate cash value but do provide important coverage at a reasonable price.
-Some term policies can be “converted” to a permanent form insurance and this is something that should be reviewed by a professional.
+By contrast, Term insurance provides coverage for a specific period of time (typically 10, 15 or 20+ years) to satisfy a temporary (yet important!) need.
+After the pre-determined period expires, the plan may renew annually.
+Term policies do not accumulate cash.
+Some may offer an option to “convert” to a permanent form insurance but this depends on the carrier and program.

 We understand you have a budget.
 Our local consultants can recommend ways to improve your financial situation as it relates to your life insurance and look forward to serving you.